boost-edu-tools/gitinspectorgui/docs/getting-started/quick-start.md

 # Quick Start

-Setup and run GitInspectorGUI in 3 steps.
+Setup and run the GitInspectorGUI development environment in 3 steps.

+**Note**: This is for setting up the development environment.
+For application usage, see [gitinspectorgui.readthedocs.io](https://gitinspectorgui.readthedocs.io/en/latest/).

 ## Prerequisites